CosmicKetchup/modern-auto-layout/README.md

 Additionally, for wide viewing frames, it may make sense to constrain an element to a superview's `readableContentGuide`, ensuring you're not displaying a massive wall of text on-screen.

-:white_check_mark: **Readable Stack View Protip:** Embed your `UIStackView` inside a container `UIView` and constrain the stack to the containing view's readable guide.
+:100: **Readable Stack View Protip:** Embed your `UIStackView` inside a container `UIView` and constrain the stack to the containing view's readable guide.

 ### Scaling Dynamic Type